Innovative Ways To Integrate Kids Programming Toys Into Early Education Curricula

 How Programming Toys Foster Steam Learning

-STEAM education prioritizes teaching children, in all levels of education, core academic skills in fields of science, technology, engineering, arts, and mathematics.
+STEAM education prioritizes educating children, in all levels of education, core academic skills in fields of science, technology, engineering, arts, and mathematics.
 While these programming toys won’t teach your preschool or elementary school children advanced calculus and engineering mathematics, kids begin to understand the concepts through everyday play.
-Simple programming toys could teach kids how to associate sounds with letters, practice counting, and basic arithmetic, spell words for points, recognize patterns and match shapes and colors.
+Simple programming toys could teach younger kids how to associate sounds with letters, practice counting, and basic arithmetic, spell words for points, recognize patterns and match shapes and colors.

 Building toys facilitate learning through construction as kids learn how to pay attention to detail and follow laid down building instructions in the manual.
 There are also musical programming toys that take advantage of children’s innate tendencies to develop their understanding of notes through musical challenges.
-When you introduce coding toys, in particular coding robots, the more advanced systems will allow children to explore this curricula through a single toy.
+When you introduce coding toys, in particular coding robots, the more advanced systems will allow younger children to explore this curricula through a single toy.

 Ways To Integrate Programming Toys Into Early Education Curricula